Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 Time-based Index Deletion
 -------------------------
 Time-based deletion occurs through the use of the $data_stream.policy.phases.delete.min_age setting within the lifecycle policy tied to each index and is controlled by ILM.
-It is important to note that size-based deletion takes priority over time-based deletion, as disk may reach ``retention_pct`` and indices will be delete before the ``min_age`` value is reached.
+It is important to note that size-based deletion takes priority over time-based deletion, as disk may reach ``retention_pct`` and indices will be deleted before the ``min_age`` value is reached.

 Policies can be edited within the SOC administration interface by navigating to :ref:`administration` -> Configuration -> elasticsearch -> $index -> policy -> phases -> delete -> min_age.
 Changes will take effect when a new index is created.